Inheritance Guide: Navigating an Inherited House with Siblings in Atlanta, GA

 How are capital gains calculated on an inherited Atlanta home?

-Tax is based on the stepped-up value at inheritance.
+Tax is based on the stepped-up value at the time of inheritance.
 Profit above that is taxable.

 What’s the easiest way to sell an inherited house in Atlanta?